 Do you get the gist of the lesson learned here?

-Disregard that old saying that goes… the grass is always greener on the other side (of the fence).
+Disregard that old saying: the grass is always greener on the other side (of the fence).
 Why?
 It’s nonsense.
 Didn’t we learn anything from Acres of Diamonds?

-Make sure you’re giving your business… your service… your product-line… the proper due diligence prior to ignoring it and latching onto the next bright shiny object that crosses your path.
+Make sure you’re giving your business—your service—your product line the proper due diligence before ignoring it and latching onto the next bright shiny object that crosses your path.